enix403/Almond/README.md

 Almond is written in **C++17** and uses CMake as its build system.
 It is being developed primarily on Linux and is untested on other platforms such as Windows.
 It uses **OpenGL** as rendering backend.

-1. Start by cloning this repository and then run `git submodule update --init` to fetch the dependencies.
+1. Start by cloning this repository and then run `git submodule update --init --recursive --remote --recommend-shallow --depth 1 --progress` to fetch the dependencies.

 2. **Get the required stuff:**